 New Salvation Army Freedom Center to provide solutions to addiction, crime and violence, while emphasizing prevention

-The Salvation Army is relocating the Freedom Center from its home of 36 years at Monroe Street and Ashland Avenue on the near West Side of Chicago to a 6-acre site at Chicago and Christiana Avenues in West Humboldt Park.
+The Salvation Army is relocating the Freedom Center from its home of 36 years at Monroe Street and Ashland Avenue on the near West Side of Chicago to a six-acre site at Chicago and Christiana avenues in West Humboldt Park.
 The Salvation Army will break ground on the project on April 28, 2013, with construction projected to be completed by the Fall 2015.

 The Salvation Army embarked on the major undertaking of building a new Freedom Center as the current facility at 1515 W. Monroe neared 100 years old.
 The aging structure has become far more expensive to maintain and repair than to replace, creating an economic necessity, as well as programmatic incentive, for a new building.